CodingNomads/flask-webdev/content/s12_sending_emails_and_email_verification/s12_p05_generating_tokens.md

 ![The most fun you'll ever have](https://images.unsplash.com/photo-1566890068693-158bd749501f?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1500&q=80)

 Go ahead and pull up a Flask shell session and follow along.
-What you'll do is generate a signed token that "hides" a user ID inside:
+What you'll do is generate a signed token.
+This token will look to a human like a bunch of cryptographic magic, or perhaps complete nonsense.
+However, it will keep a user ID "hidden" inside, which can only be unhidden if certain conditions are met.
+Go ahead, try it out:

 ```python
 (env) $ flask shell